Unit 5. Attributes

 |speak-fact1 machine-nom-dat2 Nechwatal-acc-dat2.|

 This also equates ‘mechanic’ with ‘Nechwatal’ as both are the recipient of speaking.
 Recall there is only one recipient, so we can exclude the possibility of Nechwatal and a mechanic being spoken to (which would be phrased with an inner partitive).
 And the exact reason why there is only one recipient is still to come.

 Actually, we have already seen brackets (in the factive) in the previous unit when we treated desorption, and also coordinations when we translated ‘and’ and ‘or’.

 Adjectives and participles as attributes and adverbs

 As you know, Lemizh does not make any difference between nouns and adjectives.
-It also doesn’t distinguish nouns and participles: just as whiteÌ. can mean ‘the white one, a white thing; white’, giveè. can mean ‘the giver; giving’, and giveÌ. ‘the given thing; given’.
+It also doesn’t distinguish nouns and participles: just as lÌbv. can mean ‘the pale (or white) one, a pale thing; pale’, wèx. can mean ‘the speaker; speaking’, and fmÌxk. ‘a spilt thing; spilt’ (with inner acc because ‘spill’ is a verb of movement).
 Hence we can use brackets (and coordinations) to translate attributes consisting of an adjective or a participle.

 |Ìx lÌbvy.||a man, a pale one||a pale man|